hathora/builder/docs/reference.md

 Methods receive four arguments as input:

 1. `state`: the internal state describe above
-2. `user`: the data associated with the user who called the method
+2. `userId`: the id of the user who called the method
 3. `ctx`: a context object, which must be used for sources of nondeterminism (random numbers, current time, api calls)
 4. `request`: the input arguments to the method as defined in `rtag.yml`